bookofproofs/bookofproofs.github.io/_sources/history/20th-century/pack.md

 * Donald fetched his violin and the two of them ended up playing duets.
 * Pack was only ever an amateur violinist, playing for pleasure, but for many years he enjoyed playing in a string quartet in his own home.
 * It was in December 1978 that Pack received the first £5000 instalment of a £20000 pump-priming grant from the Carnegie Trust and formally announced the founding of the Orchestra.
-* Pack and his wife usually travelled with the Orchestra when they made tours.
 * Although music was Pack's greatest hobby, he also enjoyed gardening and golf.

 Born 14 April 1920, Higham Ferrers, Northamptonshire, England.
 Died 3 December 2016, Bearsden, Glasgow, Scotland.